I S A P GERHARD SCHULZE AUTOMATION ENGINEERING

-4.8 The Service Provider is obligated to observe the compliance with the applicable data protection regulations of first contact and registered Users by his risk and compliance management [2.3.1], and may point to an apparent non-compliance with his offer for coordination for a timely installation of a lawful data protection management [4.9].
+4.8 The Service Provider is obligated to observe the compliance with the applicable data protection regulations of first contact and registered Users by his Risk, Compliance, Performance & Assets Management [2.3.1 (ii)], and may point to an apparent non-compliance with his offer for coordination for a timely installation of a lawful data protection management [4.9].
 In these cases, the Service Provider may deny a registration or temporarily suspend the further processing of personal data from these Users or terminate it on persistent non-compliance.

 4.9 Due to the still missing 'ePrivacy Regulation', the complex data protection regulations with several applicable laws, and the partial interpretation needs of clauses, future clarifications by case-law can be expected.
 Thus, this Privacy Statement may be changed short-dated on necessity without prior notice or subsequent information.
 The Service Provider is gladly available for his supervising Authorities, website Users and registered Business Partners for an information exchange to get legal certainty to the greatest possible extent according to his Legal Team Play Policy.